havran/preact-custom-element-example/README.md

 ## Build

 1. Run `npm run build` to build final files to `dist` directory
-2. For serving dist directory run `npm run server` and then open link http://localhost:8080 in your browser
+2. For serving dist directory run `npm run serve` and then open link http://localhost:8080 in your browser

 ## Use custom HTML component in your HTML page